-(c) Does not include 28,682 shares of restricted stock which were issuable upon vesting of outstanding performance-based restricted stock unit awards as of April 1, 2012.
+- (b) Includes securities available for future issuance under the 2010 Plan.
+There is no limit on the portion of the shares of common stock available for distribution under this plan that may be awarded in the form of restricted or unrestricted stock. - (c) Does not include 28,649 shares of restricted stock which were issuable upon vesting of outstanding performance-based restricted stock unit awards as of March 31, 2013.